 If a person is convicted of resisting arrest, they can face up to 1 year in jail and a maximum fine of $1,000.
 They may also be put on probation for as long as the judge deems appropriate.

 There are several possible defenses to a resisting arrest charge.
-An Orange County criminal defense attorney could argue that the arrest was unlawful or a result of police misconduct.
+A seasoned criminal defense attorney could argue that the arrest was unlawful or a result of police misconduct.
 This is because if a person obstructs an unlawful action by law enforcement, they cannot be guilty of resisting arrest.
 Some examples of unlawful actions or police misconduct are using unreasonable force, racial profiling, entering a home without a warrant and arresting someone without an arrest warrant or probable cause.